View of Venice

 View of Venice, also known as the de' Barbari Map, is a monumental woodcut print showing a bird's-eye view of the city of Venice from the southwest.
 It bears the title and date "VENETIE MD" ("Venice 1500").
 It was printed from six wooden blocks designed from 1498 to 1500 by Jacopo de' Barbari, and then published in late 1500 by the Nuremberg publisher Anton Kolb on six large sheets of paper, each measuring about 66 × 99 cm, to create a composite image measuring approximately 135 × 280 cm.
 The individual sheets of paper were the largest produced in Europe up to that time.

 The finished work has an approximate scale of 1:1,250 (east-west) and 1:2,750 (north-south) and was probably intended for display on a wall.
 Examples of the three states of the print are held by public collections.
 The six large wooden printing blocks would have been carved by professional cutters, following preparatory drawings made by Jacopo de' Barbari.
-The six original blocks, probably made from walnut, now with splits and damage from woodworm, are in the Museo Correr in Venice.
+The six original blocks, which were made from pear wood, now with splits and damage from woodworm, are in the Museo Correr in Venice.